NullandKale/NullSplats/README.md

 This section describes the expected general workflow for a robot working inside the repository.

 Active Work (single entry for robots):

-- None; TODO-0 completed.
-Select the next TODO before further changes.
+- None; select the next TODO before further changes.

 Workflow for robot operations: